danielaloperahernandez/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ---

 ### [0.
 Simple web stack](./0-simple_web_stack)
-* A lot of websites are powered by simple web infrastructure, a lot of time it is composed of a single server with a LAMP stack.
+On a whiteboard, design a one server web infrastructure that hosts the website that is reachable via www.foobar.com.
+Start your explanation by having a user wanting to access your website.
+You must use:
+* 1 physical server
+* 1 web server (Nginx)
+* 1 application server
+* 1 application files (your code base)
+* 1 database (MySQL)
+* 1 domain name foobar.com configured with a www record that points to your server IP 8.8.8.8

 ### [1.
 Distributed web infrastructure](./1-distributed_web_infrastructure)
-* On a whiteboard, design a three server web infrastructure that hosts the website www.foobar.com.
+On a whiteboard, design a three servers web infrastructure that host the website www.foobar.com.
+You must add to 0-simple_web_stack:
+* 2 physical servers
+* 1 web server (Nginx)
+* 1 application server
+* 1 load-balancer (HAproxy)
+* 1 application files (your code base)
+* 1 database (MySQL)

 ### [2.
 Secured and monitored web infrastructure](./2-secured_and_monitored_web_infrastructure)
-* On a whiteboard, design a three server web infrastructure that hosts the website www.foobar.com, it must be secured, serve encrypted traffic, and be monitored.
+On a whiteboard, design a three servers web infrastructure that host the website www.foobar.com, it must be secured, serve encrypted traffic and be monitored.
+You must add to 1-distributed_web_infrastructure:
+* 3 firewalls
+* 1 SSL certificate to serve www.foobar.com over HTTPS
+* 3 monitoring clients (data collector for Sumologic or other monitoring services)

 ### [3.
 Scale up](./3-scale_up)
+You must add to 2-secured_and_monitored_web_infrastructure:
-* Readme
+* 1 physical server
+* 1 load-balancer (HAproxy) configured as cluster with the other one
+* Split components (web server, application server, database) with their own server